grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-metrics/counter/_index.md

 ---
 title: 'Counter'
-excerpt: 'Counter is an object for representing a custom cumulative counter metric.
+description: 'Counter is an object for representing a custom cumulative counter metric.
 It is one of the four custom metric types.'
 weight: 70
 weight: 70
 ---